cmvandrevala/more-than-equations/content/Computer Science/Course Resources/CSC 122 Portfolios.md

 I will assign you a problem that you will work on in each of the portfolios over the semester.
 This problem is more open-ended than the traditional labs that you complete during the semester, allowing you to add your own creative touch to the project.
 Your code will be graded in a [[Lab Grading Rubric|similar manner to the labs]], with points awarded for a working solution, rigorous tests, and clean code.

-### Ideation (Required)
+### Ideation / Initial Submission (Required)

+Depending on the time we have and the modality of the class, I will ask you to complete an ideation assignment, an initial submission of the portfolio, or both.

 The ideation assignment is an opportunity to come up with a plan to tackle the portfolio.
 You will break the project down into manageable pieces and think about how you will accomplish each part of the assignment.
+This is generally done as an in-class activity and gives you the opportunity to determine the direction of the project.

+The initial submission is a "first draft" of your code.
+It is an initial attempt to implement the project which may or may not be complete.
+You will have an opportunity to get a peer review of your code before you submit your final draft of the code for the portfolio.

 ### Self-Reflection (Required)